Robust discrete complex analysis: A toolbox: Double-sided estimates of harmonic measure

-\begin{remark} (i) The constant $2$ in the first estimate is an overkill: as it can be seen from the proof, both sides are almost equal to each other for a proper slit $\gamma$.
+\begin{remark} (i) The constant $2$ in the first estimate is a big overkill: as can be seen from the proof, both sides are almost equal to each other for a proper slit~$\gamma$.

 (ii) Since discrete and continuous extremal lengths are uniformly comparable to each other, for any $\O$ and $u$, one has

 \end{remark}